chinmaya-kumar-das/-Namaste-Javascript/README.md

 # <a href="Hoisting.js">1.
 Hoisting</a>
 `Var support the hoisting but let and const dont support's.`<br>
-`Hoisting allow to used var ,functions,class before declarations`
+`Hoisting allow to used var ,functions,class before declarations`<br>
     ex- console.log(a);
     let a=2; //in output `it show reference error` because it dont support hoisting in same use case for `Const`